RisingDaystar/VAureaNox/README.md

 This scene uses a huge sphere as "floor" (***radius 3000***)

-Using ***floats***, precision related artifacts appeared (intersection precision related, not renderer related) (Notice : the erroneous pattern follows the position of the box, as the distance value is affected by the entity position)
+Using ***floats***, precision related artifacts appeared (intersection precision related, not renderer related)

 ![32spp](https://github.com/RisingDaystar/VAureaNox/blob/master/Images/VAureaNox_ParsingTest_648x480_PathTracer_spec_spp32.jpg)